Articles on: Developer API

 "url": "https://ai-image-detector-prod.nyc3.digitaloceanspaces.com/<FILE_PATH>",

-"generate_preview": false
+"generate_preview": true

 }'